emmanuelamon92/Nutrition-Meal-Plan-App/README.md

-# Building a client-side application with React
+# Building a Client-Side Application with React

 ## Objectives